 So When and How Do We Kill Wasps?

 We don't.
 Instead, we spare the lives of animals, fish, our fellow humans, and pollinating friends by strategically using their natural behaviors to our advantage and deterring them before they build nests in the first place.
 A method not involving the unnecessary killing of beneficial creatures simply trying to survive in nature - who knew?

 Risk-Free Deterrent Methods

 1. Hang Fake Wasp Nests

-There cannot be any real wasp nests in the area for this method to work, which means you must hang them before any wasps have the chance to build nests.
+There cannot be any real and active wasp nests in the area for this method to work, which means you must hang them before any wasps have the chance to build nests.

-Wasps cannot fly in temperatures below approximately 50°, so the best time to hang the nests are after heavy snowfall and just before spring.
+Wasps cannot fly in temperatures below approximately 50°, so the best time to hang the nests are after heavy snowfall and just before or early spring.

 These nests are very inexpensive, can be purchased on Amazon and are surprisingly durable.
 I hung one on my deck and one underneath.
 They successfully deterred wasps and lasted multiple winters.
 Although, I do recommend bringing them inside for the winter and possibly during a heavy rain or wind storm.